The Life Saving Equipment Your Gym Needs

-In a random sampling of fitness facilities in the state of Washington – a state that does not currently require AEDs in health clubs – Revive Solutions identified how life-saving results are achievable when proactive gym and fitness center owners and employees have taken the initiative to provide accessible AEDs.
+In a random sampling of fitness facilities in the state of Washington – a state that does not currently require AEDs in health clubs – Avive Solutions identified how life-saving results are achievable when proactive gym and fitness center owners and employees have taken the initiative to provide accessible AEDs.

 South Campus Athletic Club, Moses Lake

 Jose Zambrano has been manager at South Campus Athletic Club since 2013, and his priority has been to create a space where people can feel comfortable and safe to push their body to uncomfortable conditions.
 It’s a place where they can exercise and do their best without judgement.
 The decision to buy an AED was an easy one, he says;

 ‘We’re in an industry where people are pushing their limits, raising their heart rates, doing more and more every day to try and better their health.”You buy an AED hoping you’ll never need it, the same way you wear a seatbelt in the car: you might never need it, but could you justify not having one?’

 When a gym member collapsed during a regular exercise class at South Campus Athletic Club, the instructor was ready.
 Finding no pulse, the instructor began CPR immediately, while another member of staff grabbed the AED.
 Like all the staff there, they’d had regular training and updates to prepare for anyone becoming unwell at the facility.
 Having that piece of equipment handy to deliver a life-saving shock as early as possible, together with the quick reactions and training of their employees, saved a life that day.